deejaygraham/deejaygraham.github.io/_posts/2018-10-12-psake-cheatsheet.md

 ### Default

-A default taks can be run if nothing is specified from the command line.
+A default task can be run if nothing is specified from the command line.

 ```powershell